gdw-workshop/2018_GDW_Workshop/exercises/GDW_BEAST_Tutorial.md

 If you want to get complicated later on and analyze multiple data sets (i.e. different loci) or simultaneously analyze non-genetic traits you would import those additional data sets here before moving on.

 The *Taxa* tab is primarily used when you want to separate samples *a priori* by taxa to determine the time to most recent common ancestor (TMRCA) of a pre-defined group of samples.

+For example, remember that this dataset contains sequences from two subtypes of puma lentivirus?
+If our primary question was: When did PLVA and PLVB diverge (or in coalescent language...what is the TMRCA of PLVA and PLVB?)?
+Then we would define two Taxon Sets here...one containing all PLVA and the other containing all PLVB isolates.

 We won’t use this today...but feel free to explore later:)

 Select the *Tips* tab